melissajclark/content-filtering/readme.md

 ## About Content-Filtering

-I've seen a lot of websites with filterable content and also have a need to implement it on my own client projects.
-I know there are plugins out there but I want to understand how it works and the different methods available.
+Filtering content is a common web design pattern.
+There's tons of jQuery plugins out there, but I want to set it up on my own.

 I learn best by doing, so this small project is an experiment of the best way to filter content using jquery.

+This project uses HTML & CSS (SCSS) and data-attributes to store the data.

+Eventually I want to implement this in custom WordPress themes.
+I like to get the setup down in HTML before moving to setting up the PHP for WordPress.

 ## Some Questions & Topics I Need To Figure Out

 1. How to setup the jQuery selectors when I may not know what the content is? ie. for a client adding tags / info to works
-2. Is it better to use data attributes or classes for the relevant classifications?
+- Is it better to use data attributes or classes for the relevant classifications?
-3. How to properly implement this in a custom WordPress theme?
+- How to properly implement this in a custom WordPress theme?

 ------